phubbard/tgn-whisperer/README.md

 # Further work and open questions

-1. email notifications on new episodes
-2. WhisperX
-3. Performance improvements (in progress - the Makefile rewrites were huge)
+1. Performance improvements (in progress - the Makefile rewrites were huge)